nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

 When there are temporal duplicates in time and duration we could make the following assuptions:
  1. (scheduled or temp) and suspends: prioritize the suspend, set Rate to 0 (using fillna)
  2. scheduled and temp: prioritize temp row
- 3. Only scheduled: use the maximum value
+ 3. only scheduled: use the maximum value

 Duplicates with different durations cause more confusion.
 Many duplicate sets contain rows whose durations don’t match with the “next” correct basal rate while others do.
 In these cases i would only keep the one that matches.
 However, this is not necessarily always the suspend row.
 Here is an example: Two duplicates at 14:00 with different durations.
 Only one of the durations (4h) matches with the next non-duplicated row at 18:00.
 The other, is probably wrong.